Breast Milk May Contain Essential Immune Protection for Baby

 Breastfeeding mothers need a balanced and healthy diet in addition to adequate nutrition.
 As part of the breastfeeding preparation process, women should consider their own increased nutritional needs and those of their babies.
 Prenate® Restore is a once-daily, lactose-free and gluten-free softgel vitamin that supports expecting moms and babies during pregnancy and postpartum.

 The nutrients in Prenate® Restore include folic acid, DHA and probiotics.
-Prenate® Restore is also appropriate during pregnancy, which means that expecting moms can start supplementation before their babies arrive and continue Prenate® Restore through delivery and postpartum.
+As a prenatal vitamin with probiotics, Prenate® Restore is also appropriate during pregnancy, which means that expecting moms can start supplementation before their babies arrive and continue Prenate® Restore through delivery and postpartum.
 Talk to your doctor to see if Prenate® Restore is right for you.